 Art Deco Inspired Wainscoting

 While many homeowners opt for white, other colors can be just as striking, if not more so in the right circumstances.
-In an art deco-inspired space, install wainscoting with raised geometric patterns to complement any environment, be it a bathroom or finished basement.
+In an art deco-inspired space, install wainscoting with raised geometric molding patterns on the wall to complement any environment, be it a bathroom or unfinished basement.
+As you can see, any color goes, from black to blue.

 In some instances, you can match the ceiling with the wainscoting to tie the whole room together and build a cohesive appearance throughout.
 This works particularly well for looks specific to a certain design aesthetic, such as a mix of rustic and chic wooden elements.